y-zheng18/GIMO/README.md

 ## To do list

-* To Release the full dataset.
+* To release the full dataset and code of the paper.

 ### Citation
 If you find this repo useful for your research, please consider citing: